Ethanweiner20/file_based_cms/docs/authentication.md

   - Check if session includes admin user
   - If so -> render as normal
   - Otherwise -> return 401 error, change session message, redirect to index

+# Storing User Accounts

+## Requirements

+- Admin should be able to modify list of users who may sign into application

+## Implementation

+- Create a configuration file (`users.yaml`)
+  - Store credentials as a hash (keys = users, values = passwords)
+- Update signin logic
+  - Compare input w/ all user/password combos (not just admin/secret)
+- _Note_: No need to update `authenticate`: as long as a user exists in the session, we're authenticated